i-Akhlaque/OCTANET_JUNE/README.md

-# 🌿 Mistique – Smart Aromatic Diffuser
+# 🌿 Magicana – Smart Aromatic Diffuser

 **Mistique** is a beautifully designed landing page for a smart aromatic diffuser brand.
 Built with modern HTML and CSS, the layout highlights features, fragrance collections, and contact details in a clean, aesthetic way.